 - Pump tank lid (if you have one)

-- Does this include dumping fees?
+- Does this cost include dumping and County fees?

 - Does this cost include inspection of the inlet and outlet baffles in the septic tank?
 Do you charge extra to clean the filter baffle?

 - Is there an additional charge for the extra water and time required to pump a tank that has not been maintained properly (for example, pumped on a regular basis)?

 - Do you regularly pump the pump tank?
 What is the charge for this service?
 If there is a pump tank, it should be pumped in addition to the septic tank, rinsed with a hose, and pumped dry.
 If the pump tank is very full, you may be charged an extra fee.